notreallyhere-lessgo/notreallyhere-lessgo/README.md

 just learning, building, repeating.

-you're on your own kid, you always have been
-Yes if you get the reference, we can be friends :)
+you're on your own kid, you always have been yes if you get the reference, we can be friends :)